Nham95/EP-Playwright/README.md

 ## A little bit about the code structure:

-For this assignment, I've implemented all the steps within a single test case (`TC1` in `TestSuiteWiki.spec.ts`) to keep the flow straightforward.
+For this assignment, I've implemented all the steps within a single test case to keep the flow straightforward.

 * The login happens once before the test suite starts using `beforeAll`.